 The Tourist Information Centre is a good place to find helpful local information and plenty of ideas for things to do around Lerwick.

 The island of Bressay is just a 7-minute ferry ride away and is much less developed than Lerwick.

 The well-preserved Brock of Clickimin is an intriguing prehistoric attraction to visit.

-Images of Lerwick
+History of Lerwick